luso-torres/luso-torres/README.md

 <!--`## Personal and Academic Projects`-->
 ## Signal Processing 📡🎛️
 ### [Image Classifier](https://github.com/luso-torres/imageProcessing)
 - **Description**: ML Classifier algorithm for images which achieved 90% across all classifiers.
-Class discrimination utilizes Naïve Bayes, Linear, and Quadratic discriminators.
+Class discrimination utilized Naïve Bayes, Linear, and Quadratic discriminators.
 - **Tools Used**: Python (scikit-learn, pandas, matplotlib), JupyterLab, Docker.

 ### [Software Defined Radio Applications](https://github.com/luso-torres/GNU_Radio)
 - **Description**: The project aimed to implement most of the known techniques of analog and digital modulations in communications, such as AM, FM, and PM along with PCM.
+All techniques achieved great performance and the original signal was completely recovered with slight delay.
 - **Tools Used**: Python, GNU Radio